pagekit/docs/developer-guides/themes.md

 ```

 ## Default Pagekit markup
 The Pagekit admin panel is built using the UIkit frontend framework.
-That is why the Pagekit core extensions such as static pages and the blog output markup with CSS classes from UIkit.
-You are, however, in no way forced to use UIkit to create your own themes.
+That is why Pagekit core extensions, like static pages and the blog, output markup with CSS classes from UIkit.
+You are, however, in no way obliged to use UIkit to create your own themes.

-To style the Pagekit system output, you can just add the CSS for a few classes instead of including the UIkit CSS.
-The `theme.css` that comes with the Hello extension already comes with the classes you need to style.
+To style the Pagekit system output, you can just add the CSS for a few classes instead of including the entire UIkit CSS.
+The `theme.css` file that comes with the Hello extension already includes the necessary classes.

 If you want to completely change the markup that Pagekit itself generates, you also have the possibility to overwrite system view files, to provide custom widget renderer and custom menu renderer.